xantyleonhart/BluetoothKM/README.md

 	Starting the bluetooth daemon with the '-C' (or '--compat') option

 	root privileges (run as root)

+## Running the server on windows doesn't require any special software, just run it on the console:

 # The java server has NO GRAPHIC USER INTERFACE, it should always be run on the console.